jamesob/coldcore/README.md

 ### Why is there no GUI?

-The terminal is debatably the safest primitive presentation mechanism with the least cumulative code underlying it.
+The terminal is the simplest display layer with the least cumulative code underlying it.
 Browers and GUI libraries are very complex.

 For basic wallet operations, a terminal interface should be more than sufficient, especially when including curses.